Kuningan Regency: Colonial era

-In 1930s, many of the residents moved to Sumatra and Kalimantan to work in oil and gas mines.
+In the 1930s, many of the residents moved to Sumatra and Kalimantan to work in oil and gas mines.

 Post-Independence period

-A notable event in Indonesian history occurred in Kuningan when the Linggadjati Agreement was signed between the Indonesian and Dutch government on 15 November 1946, in the village of Linggajati within the regency.
-There is a dedicated small museum at the village, about 25 km from Cirebon, which records the events of the Linggadjati conference.
+A notable event in Indonesian history occurred in Kuningan when the Linggadjati Agreement was signed between the Indonesian and Dutch governments on 15 November 1946, in the village of Linggajati within the regency.
+There is a dedicated small museum in the village, about 25 km from Cirebon, which records the events of the Linggadjati conference.

-In 1950s, due to insurgency of Kartosuwiryo, many of the residents moved to Jakarta and other large cities in Java island.
+In the 1950s, due to the insurgency of Kartosuwiryo, many of the residents moved to Jakarta and other large cities on Java Island.